tvm-contest/devex/README.md

 ## For Developers

 The primary instance installed in Kubernetes Cluster.
+But you can start it locally using docker-compose `docker-compose up` command.
+Required docker-compose and docker installed.

+But you have to set some ENV variables.

+`
+MONGODB_CONNECTION_STRING="mongodb://USERNAME:PASSWORD@HOST_OR_IP/DATABASE?authSource=admin"
+SALT=CHANGE_ME
+KAFKA_USERNAME=CHANGE_ME
+KAFKA_PASSWORD=CHANGE_ME
+KAFKA_MECHANISM=scram-sha-512
+KAFKA_TOPIC=CHANGE_ME
+`

 ### Deploy